-Stephen Bromhead is a strong local advocate and rugby fanatic.
-He has lived and worked in the Myall Lakes area throughout his career.
+Stephen Bromhead is a strong local advocate and has lived and worked in the Myall Lakes area throughout the majority of his career.

 After starting out working as a nurse, Stephen turned to law & order and worked with the NSW Police Force for twelve years.
 During this time he spent ten years in Taree.
 Stephen then studied to become a solicitor and barrister.